ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-leader-creator.md

 :::

 The following instructions aim to assist the leader or creator of a group of users coordinating together to create a distributed validator cluster.
 There can only be 1 leader or creator per cluster.
-  - In the **Leader** case, the operator creating the cluster will also operate a node in the cluster.
+    - In the **Leader** case, the person creating the cluster *will* be a node operator in the cluster.
-  - In the **Creator** case, the cluster is created by an external party to the cluster.
+    - In the **Creator** case, the person creating the cluster *will not* be a node operator in the cluster.

 ## Pre-requisites